Friizza/Zombits/README.md

 # Zombits

 This is a very simple 2D retro-style zombie survival game.
 This project was created to learn the basics of libGDX while working on my main project, *Spellbound RPG*, therefore it is not a polished release, and there are no plans for future updates.

+There is no plot or objective, you just have to survive for as long as possible.
+Each zombie you kill increases the score by 1 point.
+The game saves the highes score so you can try to beat it.
+During the game random ammo boxes will spawn on the map so you don't run out of ammo.

 Sprites are from [WuzzyWizard](https://wuzzywizard.itch.io/).
 Monogram font is from [datagoblin](https://datagoblin.itch.io/).